Full Synopsis

 Soon afterwards, Corny Collins is the guest DJ at the school's sophomore hop ("The Madison").
 Corny and Link are immediately impressed by Tracy's dance moves.

-The next episode of The Corny Collins Show features a new cast member - Tracy ("The Nicest Kids in Town - Reprise").
+The next episode of "The Corny Collins Show" features a new cast member – Tracy ("The Nicest Kids in Town – Reprise").
 During an interview with Corny, Tracy again comes out in favor of racial integration, impressing Corny but horrifying Velma.
-Amber grows increasingly jealous of the attention Tracy is getting, and, to compound the situation, Corny invites Link to sing a song to Tracy ("It Takes Two").
+Amber grows increasingly jealous of the attention that Tracy is getting, and, to compound the situation, Corny invites Link to sing a song to Tracy ("It Takes Two").
 Tracy and Link kiss at the conclusion of the song.

 Post-show, an argument breaks out between Corny, Velma and Mr. Spitzer, who represents the show's sponsor, Ultra Clutch hairspray.
-Spitzer objects to the casting of Tracy, whom he describes as "that chubby communist".
-Corny informs them that he plans to introduce lots of changes to the show, so that the kids in the cast will more accurately reflect the kids in the audience.
+Spitzer objects to the casting of Tracy, whom he describes as "that chubby communist."
+Corny informs them that he plans to introduce lots of changes to the show so that the kids in the cast will more accurately reflect the kids in the audience.
 Corny threatens to take the show to another network if Velma interferes.
 After he departs, a seething Velma decides to ruin Tracy ("Velma's Revenge").

 At the Turnblad apartment, Edna fields calls from Tracy's burgeoning fan base.
-When Tracy gets a call inviting her to become the spokesperson for plus-size clothing outfitter Mr. Pinky, she asks Edna to represent her as her agent.
-Edna protests that she hasn't even left the apartment in years, but Tracy insists and Edna receives an elaborate makeover ("Welcome to the 60s").
+When Tracy gets a call, inviting her to become the spokesperson for plus-size clothing outfitter, Mr. Pinky, she asks Edna to represent her as her agent.
+Edna protests that she hasn't even left the apartment in years, but Tracy insists, and Edna receives an elaborate makeover ("Welcome to the 60s").

 Tracy's popularity is skyrocketing at school.
 Amber spreads mean-spirited rumors about her.
 The students assemble in gym class for a game of dodgeball.
 Penny and Seaweed meet and immediately hit it off.
-A violent game of dodgeball ensues, ending with Amber snapping the ball into Tracy's head, knocking her cold.
+A violent game of dodgeball ensues, ending with Amber snapping the ball into Tracy's head, knocking her out cold.
 Link reprimands Amber and goes to Tracy's aid.
 Tracy introduces Link to Seaweed and Penny.
 Seaweed invites them all to a party at his mom's record shop.
 When Link expresses concern that white people may not be welcome in Seaweed's neighborhood, Seaweed reassures him ("Run and Tell That").

 The protest at the studio is disrupted by the police (called by Velma).
 Link expresses his support for Tracy as most of those present are arrested.